Wolverine971/9takes/src/blog/people/creators/Joe-Rogan.md

           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",
-            "text": "Rogan's unfiltered podcast discussions, willingness to engage with diverse perspectives, and his ability to push back against conventional wisdom are all indicative of his Type 8 personality.
-His move to Spotify also demonstrates a desire to control his own destiny, a common trait of Type 8s."
+            "text": "Rogan's unfiltered podcast discussions, willingness to engage with diverse perspectives, and ability to push back against conventional wisdom all indicate his Type 8 personality.
+His move to Spotify also demonstrates a desire to control his destiny, a common trait of Type 8s."
           },
           "name": "What are some examples of Joe Rogan's Type 8 characteristics?"
         },
         {
           "@type": "Question",
           "acceptedAnswer": {
             "@type": "Answer",